Running your pool pump is one of the standard maintenance procedures you will be tasked with as a pool owner.

 If your pool pump is single-speed, I suggest upgrading to a dual-speed at the very least.
 Your turnover and efficiency will increase.
 In some states like Arizona and California, authorities ban the installation of new single-speed pool pumps despite their electricity-saving ability and efficiency.

-If you want to get the most out of your investment, we advise that you go for a variable-speed pool pump.
-Variable-speed pumps use less energy, speed up turnover and filtering, and you might even be eligible for a utility refund.
+If you want to get the most out of your investment, I advise that you go for a variable-speed pool pump.
+Variable-speed pumps are more energy efficient, speed up turnover and filtering, and you might even be eligible for a utility refund – all of which save you money on your energy costs.
 They are often quieter than single-and dual-speed pumps since they rotate at a lower RPM.

 They are usually more expensive, but they’re an excellent long-term investment for your pool’s maintenance and efficiency.